noise-course/copyright-Ahsokastar/README.md

 #### 3. AI-Generated Content Investigation

-Create **2-3 pieces of content** using AI tools (e.g., DALL-E, Midjourney, Stable Diffusion, ChatGPT, Suno, etc.) with varying degrees of similarity to copyrighted works:
+Create **at least 2 pieces of content** using AI tools (e.g., DALL-E, Midjourney, Stable Diffusion, ChatGPT, Suno, etc.) with varying degrees of similarity to copyrighted works:

 - **Direct reference**: Prompt that directly references copyrighted material (e.g., "Create an image of [specific copyrighted character]" or "Generate music in the style of [specific artist/song]")